6

 – AWinkle

-Oct 27, 2014 at 15:05
+Commented Oct 27, 2014 at 15:05

 • \$\begingroup\$ @BCdotNET Thanks for pointing that out.
 I was thinking along the lines of AWinkle.
 The method was complete even though the rest of the project wasn't done yet, so I figured it was ok to post.
-I just wanted to get some input before I got too far down the road. \$\endgroup\$ Oct 27, 2014 at 15:31
+I just wanted to get some input before I got too far down the road. \$\endgroup\$ Commented Oct 27, 2014 at 15:31

 • \$\begingroup\$ Could you please change the title, to say what your code does. \$\endgroup\$